- 3 minutes to read

 "DisplayValue": "*** hidden filename ***"

-Repeat the entries to hide additional context values,
+Repeat the entries as needed to hide additional context values;

 "Key": "http://schemas.microsoft.com/BizTalk/2003/file-properties#ReceivedFileName",